 Does Too Much Oxygen Kill Fish?

-Also, when the disease transforms into air embolism, it blocks the lungs and blood vessels, leading to a slow and painful death.
+Also, when the disease transforms into an air embolism, it blocks the lungs and blood vessels, leading to a slow and painful death.

 A dissolved oxygen meter can help you measure the oxygen in your angelfish tank.
 They’re not cheap and require regular servicing, but they’re accurate and can help prevent dangerous oxygen levels.